Skip to main content

 Scientific name Lepus europaeus

-Characteristics Long hind legs and ears
+Characteristics Largest hare; long hind legs and long ears

 Main Characteristics